Princess Hijab

-Princess Hijab is an anonymous female street artist working primarily in Paris, France.
-Her art centres on veiling the main characters of subway advertisements using black paint.
+Princess Hijab (born 1988) is an anonymous female street artist working primarily in Paris, France.
+Her art centres on veiling the main characters of metro advertisements using black paint.

-Anonymity

-Few facts are known about Princess Hijab.

 Work

 Princess Hijab is recognized as the founder of "hijabism", a movement based on the "hijabizing" or "hijabization" of advertising images; effectively the painting of veils or hijabs over images of models to make it seem like the model is wearing a veil.
 As such, she is recognized for her images of veiled girls, boys and courting couples on advertising posters.

 One of her works, Diam’s Ma France à Moi, is the portrait of the famous French rapper Diam's, covered with a veil using a black marker pen.

 Other works by Princess Hijab include the Lafayette series, depicting a model promoting the French department store Galeries Lafayette, wearing a blue, white and red striped top and a black mask over her mouth, and the Dolche series, a series of Dolce & Gabbana adverts representing male models hijabized by the artist.